noooop/zerollama/tutorial/applications/0x01/awesome_rag.md

+# Routing
+In response to diverse queries, the RAG system routes to specific pipelines tailored for different scenario, a feature essential for a versatile RAG architecture designed to handle a wide array of situations.

 # Adaptive Retrieval / Query Classification
 Not all queries require retrieval-augmented due to the inherent capabilities of LLMs.
 Queries requiring retrieval proceed through the RAG modules; others are handled directly by LLMs.